Doom Eternal: Sales

 The game had 100,000 concurrent users on Steam on launch day, more than double that of 2016's Doom.
 The game doubled the launch weekend revenue of 2016's Doom.

 In Europe, the game debuted at number 2 in the UK charts and number 2 in the Switzerland charts behind Animal Crossing: New Horizons, although Doom Eternal's physical sales were 33% less than its predecessor – a likely side-effect of the social distancing procedures implemented in wake of the COVID-19 pandemic.

 In North America, the game was the sixth-best-selling game of March 2020, though this does not include digital sales.
 SuperData estimated that, as of March 2020, the game had sold 3 million digital copies worldwide, beating 2016's Doom's 957,000 units of launch month sales.
 This made Eternal the fourth-highest-grossing console game of March 2020.

 In Germany, the game sold 100,000 units as of May 2020.

-According to former id Software employee Dave Saunders, Doom Eternal has made over $450 million in profit in less than a year since its launch.
+According to former id Software employee Dave Saunders, Doom Eternal has made over $450 million in revenue in less than a year following its launch.